-Plan to attend our yearly conference.
-This is a chance to connect with old friends, to hear about upcoming trends, learn a new trick of the trade, make new connections, grow in the field and so much more.
+Plan to attend our conference and summits.
+This is a chance to connect with old friends, hear about upcoming trends, learn a new trick of the trade, make new connections, grow in the field and so much more.

-The conference consists of multiple concurrent sessions, field experiences, workshops, keynote speakers, exhibits, and plenary sessions.
+The conference and summits consist of multiple concurrent sessions, field experiences, workshops, keynote speakers, exhibits, and plenary sessions.
 130-150 people attend each year from all across the state as well as California and Washington.
-Meet non-formal educators, classroom teachers, school administrators, museum and aquarium educators, camp directors, camp staff, outdoor school leaders, graduate students, social justice leaders, tribal members, state and federal agency works, and so many more.
+Meet non-formal educators, classroom teachers, school administrators, museum and aquarium educators, camp directors, camp staff, outdoor school leaders, graduate students, social justice leaders, tribal members, state and federal agency workers, and so many more.